jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 And those systems are flexible.
 You measure their flexibility in terms of how much independence they support.
-Can you independently develop these parts of system?
+Can you independently develop these parts of a system?
 Can somebody upgrade their part of the system and not mess up the other person?
-Because Twitter is not going to tell your web browser when they change their home page and Safari do something special.
+Because Twitter is not going to tell your web browser when they change their home page and have Safari do something special.
 That is not how it works.
 Everybody has independent development, independent time frames.

 Then the other thing that is critical to this, is that if somebody else on the other end is going to change, you have to be tolerant of